Skip to main content

 • Last detected: The date when Contrast last saw the issue.

-• Rule: The
+• Rule: The Contrast rule associate with the issue.

 3. To view the activity log for incidents, select the Activity tab.